 For many, many, many people, their kinky lifestyle is something to keep completely private.
 No one in their family, circle of friends, or professional life have any idea what they do behind closed doors.
 Some people are so concerned about their own privacy, they won't even attend local munches or meetups in their local kink community.

-, every once in a while, a kinky couple is completely out.
-Not just to the people in their own personal group, but also when they're amongst a very vanilla public.
+On the other hand, every once in a while, a kinky couple is completely out.
+Not just to the people in their group, but also when they're amongst a very vanilla public.
 I'm not referring to the way they dress or collars they wear.
 Most people will shrug off clothing choices as some “weirdo” who's probably “Goth.”
 (They're wrong, but it's what they do.)

 I'm talking about the Dominants who “walk” their submissive on a leash down a busy sidewalk.
-I'm referring to the littles who bring sippy cups, stuffies, and coloring books and use baby talk with people outside of their immediate family or group in vanilla settings.
-Once you cross this line, now we're into a very big (and divisive) discussion about private kinks and public consent.
+I'm referring to the littles who bring sippy cups, stuffies, and colouring books and use baby talk with people outside of their immediate family or group in vanilla settings.
+Once you cross this line, now we're into a very big (and divisive) discussion about private kink vs public consent.